alpiepho/pup-learning/README.md

 yarn start
 ```

 This should take a few minutes to navigate thru all the tabs.
-It takes snapshot images
-and saves them in 'screenshots'.

 You can also runs this 'headless' or without a browser window.
 Look for 'headless' in site.js.
-To verify, you should see the screenshots generated.

 ## Internal Settings